theramiyer/blog/_drafts/on-sabarimala.md

 ### On untouchability

-It is common knowledge that women don't let themselves being touched in many cultures in India.
+It is common knowledge that women don't let themselves be touched in many cultures in India.
 My mother never allowed us to go near her in those three days.
 She did not enter the kitchen or the puja room.
 People in my extended family, still use separate utensils for those menstruating.
 They even had an assigned corner in my grandma's house, where they would sit, consuming as little space as possible.

 Why?